Smithsonian Libraries Research Annex

 - The Robert P. Anderson Collection of Easter Island archival materials

 Please contact Daria Wingreen-Mason with inquiry about the collection or to make an appointment.
 SLRA has a reading room that is laptop friendly.
 Cameras welcome without flash.
 Microform reader available.
-Thumb drive recommended for large scanning requests.
+A Dropbox account is recommended for large scanning requests.
 Copyright laws apply.